minio/docs/source/reference/minio-mc/mc-legalhold-set.rst

    .. tab-item:: EXAMPLE

-      The following command enables legalhold WORM locking on all objects in the ``mydata`` bucket on the ``myminio`` MinIO deployment:
+      The following command enables legalhold WORM locking on all existing objects in the ``mydata`` bucket on the ``myminio`` MinIO deployment:

       .. code-block:: shell